 Azulejo – the traditional Portuguese wall tile to modern interior design

-A less well known species in our circles are the Portuguese tiles.
-The tradition of tiling came to the Mediterranean regions of the Orient, where it developed from the mosaic art.
-The word mosaic comes from the Greek word Musa who in mythology were the protector of the arts and sciences.
+A less well-known species in our circles are the Portuguese tiles.
+The tradition of tiling came to the Mediterranean regions of the Orient, where it developed from mosaic art.
+The word mosaic comes from the Greek word Musa, who was the protector of the arts and sciences in mythology.

-In public spaces, the azulejos serve as a kind of underground for the representation of different scenes.
-Residential houses, however, usually have a monochrome and / or ornamental pattern, which can be executed in different colors.
-But this tile can not only adorn the façade, but also the modern bathroom or the kitchen.
+In public spaces, the Azulejos serve as a kind of underground for the representation of different scenes.
+However, residential houses usually have monochrome and/ornamental patterns, which can be executed differently.
+But this tile can adorn not only the façade but also the modern bathroom or the kitchen.
 Such a wall design, combined with a refined interior, makes your apartment certainly an eye-catcher with a high feel-good factor.
-The wall tiles are for example as
+The wall tiles are, for example as

 - border tiles